IamMa8ios/JavaPasswordManager/README.md

 How it works:

 1. You are given a Secret Key for the AES algorithm.
-2. That key is converted to a byte array and split in as many parts as the you want (Total of numbers in sequence).
+2. That key is converted to a byte array and split in as many parts as you want (Total of numbers in sequence).
 3. 1000 more random byte arrays are created to make it harder to find the useful parts.
 4. The key parts are inserted in the list with the dummy data in their expected positions.
 5. All parts are stored in the database.